 Ones who, with support of both longtime and new fans near and far, can restore its soul to serve again as affordable, free-spirited, NONPROFIT, culturally-diverse healing refuge...

-...of, by and FOR the people.
+...OF, BY and FOR the people.

-Such personal and social freedom and enhanced healing potential had been central to place's rejuvenation process, making place incredibly popular for a full generation.
+Such personal and social freedom and enhanced healing potential had been central to place's rejuvenation process, making place incredibly popular for a generation.
 Take that away and in many people's minds (check visitor feedback to clothing-optional ban - scroll halfway down) place

 Second strike came in December 2017 with emptying creekside spring gazebo's altar of years' worth of heartfelt prayer and love offerings, replaced initially with cheery sign barking, 'No Trespassing - Violators Prosecuted'...a peoples' shrine callously destroyed.